whitneyburton/portfolios/students/1602/ashwin-rao/ashwin_rao.markdown

 In this three-day project I implemented a linked list with looping.

+This project was a disaster.
+I don't think I learned very much about programming.
+As a result, it is a project I would like to do again if I have the time.

+On the other hand, I did learn a lot about Turing.
+I have come to expect the feeling of being lost at the beginning of a project, and I think the failure I experienced with this project gave me an opportunity to grow in my ability to handle such feelings.

-**It was evaluated by Andrew with the following results:**
+**Andrew evaluated this project with the following results:**

    "Tdd - from what was turned in does not appear to have strong use of tdd.
 We looked at an old commit and saw much better use, however in a final push to finish the project that work was lost and not turned in... good use of loops and understanding of them."

 Category | Score
 --- | --- | ---